lit/lit.dev/packages/lit-dev-content/site/guide/templates/lists.md

 ## Repeating templates with the repeat directive

-In most cases, using loops or `Array.map` is an efficient way to build repeating templates.
+In most cases, using loops or `map` is an efficient way to build repeating templates.
 However, if you want to reorder a large list, or mutate it by adding and removing individual entries, this approach can involve recreating a large number of DOM nodes.

 The `repeat` directive can help here.
 Directives are special functions that provide extra control over rendering.
 Lit comes with some built-in directives like `repeat`.